pinwheelovefaye/academic-kickstart/content/publication/conference-paper6/index.md

 ---

 I gave an oral presentation for this conference paper on Apr 26th, 2018, in the 2018 Population Association of America Annual Meeting, Denver, CO, USA.

+Please cite the linked slides as:

+Chao, Fengqing, Patrick Gerland, Alex R. Cook, and Leontine Alkema.
+2018.
+"A Systematic Assessment of National, Regional, and Global Levels and Trends in the Sex Ratio at Birth and Scenario-based Projections (slide for PAA 2018)". figshare. doi:[10.6084/m9.figshare.12403532](https://doi.org/10.6084/m9.figshare.12403532).